 We recognize two sacraments as instituted by Christ: baptism (through which we are joined in faith to Jesus Christ and welcomed into fellowship of the church) and Communion (the meal of broken bread and shared cup, taken in remembrance of Christ’s life, death, and resurrection, and with the promise of his return.)

 Growth in Faith

 With the freedom we claim in Christ comes the responsibility to continue to grow in faithfulness.
-We offer many opportunities for growth including: worship (in varied styles), Bible studies, Wednesday evening educational sessions, experiences of historic spiritual practices, small group fellowship, and periodic guest lecturers as funded by our Green Family Foundation Series and the Ella Dodd Speakers Series.
+We offer many opportunities for growth including: worship (in varied styles), Bible studies, Wednesday evening educational sessions, experiences of historic spiritual practices, small group fellowship, and national guest lecturers.

 One long-time member suggested while commenting on our church, “the story which grounds our faith is 2000 years old, but our thinking is not.”
 On one hand, we use traditional liturgical symbols of our faith -- clerical robes, stoles, and seasonal cloths & hangings at the pulpit and communion table in our traditional services.
 On the other, our contemporary services use innovative and exciting media and music to give new meaning to the world around us. in the United Church of Christ, we are known as thinking people of faith, committed to strengthen our faith to transform the world.